 - It is your responsibility to ensure that your designated faculty remember submits the recommendation form on time.

 - Fellows on dissertation status are eligible to apply.

 - Applicants may receive only one grant per academic year.

 - Application must include the notification of acceptance to the conference if you are presenting.

 - Application must include an abstract of the paper or presentation.

 - Applicants presenting at a conference will receive highest priority for funding.
 Applications from students who plan to attend a conference (but who are not presenting there) will receive lesser priority.

 - Generally, the maximum award is three hundred dollars ($300) for domestic travel and four hundred dollars ($400) for international travel, although more funding may be available depending on the number of applications.

-Applications and deadlines are distributed each term on the Fontaine listserv.
+Additional grant details and deadlines are distributed each term on the Fontaine listserv.
 Please be sure to check your email for announcements and details or contact the FCC co-presidents at firstname.lastname@example.org.